Depkstha/mood-tracker/README.md

 ![Tracker Screenshot](assets/screenshots/05.jpeg)

 ## Note
-This project is part of fulfillment of an assignment provided by Cohort on Masterji.
-Thank you Hitesh sir, Piyush sir, TA's and entire team for running such wonderful cohort sucessfully.
+This project is part of the fulfillment of an assignment provided by Cohort on Masterji.
+Thank you Hitesh sir, Piyush sir, TA's and entire team for running such wonderful cohort successfully.
 I am very happy that I can be part of it.
-Love from Nepal.
+Love and support from Nepal.